 Which Industries Get Very Busy During the Holidays?

 Most articles about seasonality are directed at retailers.
 This makes sense, as the holiday season is traditionally their busiest time of the year.
 Retail items are also frequently purchased as gifts.
 For most other industries, the holidays are their slow season.
 But retailers aren’t the only businesses that are putting in extra hours while the rest of the business world is taking it easy.
-The holidays are actually extremely busy for a number of industries.
+The holidays are extremely busy with several industries.

 Here are four industries aside from retail that experience significant increases in demand during the holiday season: